learning-at-home/hivemind/examples/albert/README.md

 The optimal training parameters for each peer depend on its GPU and internet connection.
 If a peer cannot accept incoming connections (e.g. when in colab or behind a firewall), add `--client_mode` to the training script (see example below).
-In case of high network latency, you may want to increase `--averaging_expiration` by a few seconds or set `--batch_size_lead` to start averaging a bit earlier than the rest of the collaboration.
+In case of high network latency, you may want to increase `--matchmaking_time` by a few seconds or set `--batch_size_lead` to start averaging a bit earlier than the rest of the collaboration.
 GPU-wise, each peer should be able to process one local microbatch each 0.5–1 seconds (see trainer's progress bar).
 To achieve that, we recommend tuning `--per_device_train_batch_size` and `--gradient_accumulation_steps`.